subodhdhux/Sqlite-PHP-Bootstrap-Crud-Operation/README.md

 database
 ---------------
-Database is connected with Connect.php inside app\Myclasses\Connect folder All Crud operation is done with Crud.php inside app\Myclasses\Crud folder Table schema is built with Table.php inside app\Myclasses\Schema folder
+Database is connected with Connect.php inside app\Myclasses\Connect folder
+All Crud operation is done with Crud.php inside app\Myclasses\Crud folder
+Table schema is built with Table.php inside app\Myclasses\Schema folder

 validation
 ---------------
-Both client side and server side validation for from is used .
+Both client side and server side validation for from is has been implemented.
-Client side validation handel with jquery validation plugin Server side validation is handeled with Validation.php inside app\Myclasses\Validation
+Client side validation handel with jquery validation plugin
+Server side validation is handeled with Validation.php inside app\Myclasses\Validation

 helper functions
 -------------------
 All helper functions are inside functions folder like form.php and general.php